 Most ESFPs are very popular because they make good team players and focus on getting the job done.
 At the same time, Entertainers prefer learning by real experience rather than by acquiring theoretical knowledge.
 As such, they are very active individuals that always seek to learn new things by experimenting and exploring.

 That’s it, we’ve discussed all of the 16 personalities of the Myers-Briggs Type Indicator.
+Out of curiosity: what is your most favorite personality type to interact with and why?

 I hope you enjoyed reading this overview of the 16 personalities.